Selling vs. Renting Out Your Home in Hoboken

 • Capital gains exclusion: If you lived in your home for at least two of the past five years, up to $250K ($500K for couples) in gains is tax-free.

-• Local rules: Hoboken and Jersey City require rental registration and inspections before leasing.
+• Depreciation recapture: Applies if you sell a Hoboken and Jersey City require rental registration and inspections before leasing.
+To learn more we recommend a start with state level guidance, then explore city regulations.

 Flood zones: Waterfront homes may require additional insurance or elevation certificates.